-At the end of Q1, 2022, there were more than 900 workers active at the Project (including on-site and off-duty personnel) with, 46% from Sonora , and 99% from Mexico .
-The Company has engaged more than 20 local businesses and is finalizing construction of the assay lab which is located in the nearby (14 km) community of Arizpe which is expected to provide full-time employment for 20 to 30 people.
-Once fully operational, the Las Chispas Mine will have approximately 400 to 450 full-time employees and contractors.
-The Company is also progressing work related to the impacts of potential climate change for both Las Chispas and local community.
-The initial results for the physical risk assessment portion of the work related to the Task Force for Climate Related Financial Disclosures ("TCFD") are expected in 2022 along with a water stewardship plan that will include and consider the findings of the TCFD data.
+The Company is progressing work related to the potential impacts of climate change for both Las Chispas and the local community.
+The initial results for the physical risk assessment portion of the work related to the Task Force for Climate Related Financial Disclosures ("TCFD") are expected in Q4, 2022 along with a water stewardship plan that will include and consider the findings of the TCFD data.
 Work to address the risks and opportunities from our findings has already begun.

 Updated Technical Report

-SilverCrest continues to advance the work required to complete the Updated Technical Report is now targeted to be released in H1, 2023 (previously H2, 2022).
-This revised timing will allow the Company to incorporate data from further in-vein drifting, initial months of stoping and processing, reconciliation, and recent delineation drill results (stope and vein confirmation) for resource estimation.
-It is expected that the initial operating information in H2, 2022 will improve the quality of the assumptions (costs, productivity, dilution, mining recovery, metallurgical recovery, etc.) in the report.
-This report will incorporate updated resources and reserves, updated metallurgical test results, reconciliation (mine, stockpile and plant) including comparison to the 2021 Feasibility Study resource estimate, a revised mine plan, and updated operating and sustaining costs arising from any potential changes to the mine plan, the new outsourcing regulations and inflation from the Q3, 2020 cost base used in the Feasibility Study.
+SilverCrest continues to advance the work required to complete the Updated Technical Report in H1, 2023.
+This report will include additional infill and delineation drilling, further in-vein drifting, initial months of stoping, processing data, and reconciliation completed since the Feasibility Study.
+This report will incorporate updated resources and reserves, updated metallurgical results, reconciliation (mine, stockpile and plant) including comparison to the 2021 Feasibility Study resource estimate, a revised mine plan, and updated operating and sustaining costs arising from any potential changes to the mine plan, the new outsourcing regulations and the impact of inflation from the Q3, 2020 cost base used in the Feasibility Study.

 The Qualified Person under National Instrument 43-101 Standards of Disclosure for Mineral Projects for this news release is N. Eric Fier , CPG, P.Eng, and CEO for SilverCrest, who has reviewed and approved its contents.